dhilip2001-coder/AI-Powered-Customer-Experience-Analysis-Using-Yelp-Review-Data/README.md

 - **Amazon S3** – Cloud storage for raw and processed data
 - **Snowflake** – Cloud data warehouse for data transformation and analysis using SQL
 - **SQL** – Sentiment analysis logic, data querying, and aggregation
 - **Tableau** – Data visualization (In progress)
+- **Libraries** - Pandas, NLTK, Snowflake Connector, OpenAI API (GPT-4)

 ---

 ## 🧩 Problem Statement

-Yelp provides a massive volume of user-generated content.
-However, deriving actionable insights from such a large and unstructured dataset requires a robust processing pipeline.
-This project tackles the challenge by:
+Yelp hosts millions of unstructured user reviews that hold valuable feedback on customer experience,but turning this raw text into actionable insights at scale is a challenge.
+This project addresses that by:
-- Breaking down a 5GB JSON dataset
+- Ingesting and partitioning a 5GB JSON dataset of Yelp reviews
-- Converting it into a structured tabular format
+- Converting unstructured data into a queryable tabular format using Snowflake
-- Performing sentiment analysis using SQL logic on Snowflake
+- Applying NLP and LLMs to extract sentiment, themes, and emotional tone
-- Uncovering review trends and customer sentiments
+- Surfacing customer pain points and feedback trends across locations and categories
+- Enabling strategic decision-making through AI-enhanced dashboards in Tableau

 ---

+## 🚀 Features

+✅ Automated Pipeline: Extracts and loads raw Yelp reviews from Amazon S3 → transforms to Snowflake for scalable querying.
+✅ Sentiment Analysis: Uses NLTK’s VADER to analyze polarity and categorize reviews.
+✅ LLM-Based Insight Generation: GPT-4 is prompted to extract pain points, common service complaints, and emotional themes from user reviews.
+✅ Dashboards: Tableau visualizations displaying trends by city, service category, and sentiment rating.

+---

+## 🔐 API Keys & Configuration

+To use GPT-4 or Snowflake:
+  1. Create a .env file:
+     for example : OPENAI_API_KEY=your_key
+                   SNOWFLAKE_USER=your_user
+                   SNOWFLAKE_PASSWORD=your_password
+  2. Install dependencies:
+     for example : pip install -r requirements.txt

+...

 ## 🔄 Workflow Overview

-1. **Data Partitioning**
+1. **Data Ingestion & Partitioning**
-   - Loaded a large 5GB Yelp review JSON file using Python
+   - Loaded a 5GB Yelp review JSON dataset using Python
-   - Split the file into 10 smaller, manageable chunks
+   - Partitioned the raw data into 10 smaller files for easier handling and storage

-2. **Data Upload**
+2. **Cloud Upload & Warehouse Integration**
-   - Uploaded the processed files into an **Amazon S3 Bucket**
+   - Uploaded partitioned files to an Amazon S3 bucket

-3. **Cloud Data Warehouse Setup**
-   - Connected S3 bucket to **Snowflake** using external stage and file format
+   - Configured an external stage and file format in Snowflake to connect with S3
-   - Loaded the JSON files into a **Snowflake table** using the COPY INTO command
+   - Loaded and parsed JSON data into Snowflake tables using COPY INTO with semi-structured handling

-4. **Data Transformation & Sentiment Analysis**
+3. **Data Transformation & Preprocessing**
-   - Parsed JSON fields and flattened nested structures using SQL
+   - Flattened nested JSON structures using SQL and Python (Pandas)
-   - Integrated NLP techniques with SQL logic to perform sentiment analysis, leveraging keyword extraction, pattern matching, and AI-driven text classification models
-   - Performed aggregations and trend analysis
+   - Cleaned and normalized review data for downstream sentiment and language modeling

+4. **Sentiment Analysis & LLM Insight Generation**
+   - Performed rule-based sentiment scoring using NLP techniques (VADER, NLTK)
+   - Integrated LLMs (GPT-4) via API to extract themes, emotions, and summarize customer pain points using prompt engineering
+   - Applied AI-driven text classification to detect high-impact review segments

-5. **Insight Extraction**
+5. **Insight Extraction & Visualization**
-   - Identified common patterns in reviews by business category, date, and sentiment
+   - Identified recurring feedback patterns by location, business category, and sentiment score
-   - Highlighted key drivers of negative/positive feedback
+   - Visualized trends using Tableau dashboards to surface key satisfaction drivers and areas for service improvement

+---

+## 📊 Key Insights Discovered

+   - Frequent delays in service delivery were a major issue in metro cities.
+   - Customers value employee friendliness more than product variety.
+   - 1-star reviews frequently mention inconsistent pricing and long wait times.

+---

 ### 📬 Contact
 If you have any questions or suggestions, feel free to reach out: